-We continued to perform well in 2018, even as the year ended with a semiconductor market slowdown.
-We focus on Analog and Embedded Processing, with an emphasis on the industrial and automotive markets, because these products serve highly diverse markets with thousands of applications and have long-term growth opportunities.
-Gross margin of 65.1 percent reflected the quality of our product portfolio, as well as the efficiency of our manufacturing strategy, including the benefit of 300-millimeter Analog production.
+In 2019, we continued our focus on analog and embedded processing products and the industrial and automotive markets.
+Together, these products and markets represent highly diverse opportunities with thousands of applications and long-term growth potential.
+Gross margin of 63.7% reflected the quality of our product portfolio, as well as the efficiency of our manufacturing strategy, including the benefit of 300-millimeter Analog production.

 Our focus on Analog and Embedded Processing allows us to generate strong cash flow from operations.
-Our cash flow from operations of \$7.19 billion underscored the strength of our business model.
-Free cash flow was \$6.06 billion and represented 38.4 percent of revenue, up from 31.2 percent a year ago.
-During 2018, we returned \$7.66 billion to shareholders through a combination of stock repurchases and dividends.
+Our cash flow from operations of \$6.65 billion underscored the strength of our business model.
+Free cash flow was \$5.80 billion and represented 40.3% of revenue, up from 38.4% a year ago.
+During 2019, we returned \$5.97 billion to shareholders through a combination of stock repurchases and dividends.
 Our strategy is to return all free cash flow to shareholders.
-Our dividends represented 42 percent of free cash flow, underscoring their sustainability.
-Free cash flow is a non-GAAP financial measure.
-See the Non-GAAP financial information section.
+Our dividends represented 52% of free cash flow, underscoring their sustainability.
+For an explanation of free cash flow, see the Non-GAAP financial information section.

-Details of financial results - 2018 compared with 2017
+Details of financial results - 2019 compared with 2018

-Revenue of \$15.78 billion increased \$823 million, or 6 percent, primarily due to higher revenue from Analog.
-Embedded Processing also grew.
+Revenue of \$14.38 billion decreased \$1.40 billion, or 9%, primarily due to lower revenue from Embedded Processing and Analog.

-Gross profit of \$10.28 billion was up \$663 million, or 7 percent, due to higher revenue and lower manufacturing costs.
-As a percentage of revenue, gross profit increased to 65.1 percent from 64.3 percent.
+Gross profit of \$9.16 billion was down \$1.11 billion, or 11%, primarily due to lower revenue.
+As a percentage of revenue, gross profit decreased to 63.7% from 65.1%.

-Operating expenses (R&D and SG&A) were \$3.24 billion compared with \$3.20 billion.
+Operating expenses (R&D and SG&A) were \$3.19 billion compared with \$3.24 billion.

-Acquisition charges of \$318 million were non-cash.
-See Note 8 to the financial statements.
+Acquisition charges of \$288 million were non-cash.
+See Note 7 to the financial statements.